jelilat/gofundme/Tutorial.md

 	SendCoinsFromAccountToModule(ctx sdk.Context, senderAddr sdk.AccAddress, recipientModule string, amt sdk.Coins) error
 }
 ```
-Start the blockchain and use the two commands you already have available:
+Restart the blockchain and use the two commands you already have available:

 ```
 starport chain serve -r